FThompson/Gamepads.js/README.md

 * `"PS4"`
 * `"PS3"`

-`gamepadMappings.getButton` returns an object containing `mappingName`, `buttonName` (such as `"Y"`), and `buttonImageSrc`, which is the URL for the button's image starting with `/buttons`.
-You can change the root path of `buttonImageSrc` from the default `/buttons` by setting `gamepadMappings.buttonsPath`.
+The `gamepadMappings.getButton` function returns an object containing `mappingName`, `buttonName` (such as `"Y"`), and `buttonImageSrc`, which is the URL for the button's image starting with the default path `/buttons`.
+You can change the root path of `buttonImageSrc` by setting `gamepadMappings.buttonsPath`.

-You can use jsDelivr CDN for accessing button images:
+You can place the button images in any directory you like, or use jsDelivr CDN for accessing button images:

 ```javascript
 gamepadMappings.buttonsPath = 'https://cdn.jsdelivr.net/gh/FThompson/gamepads.js@latest/buttons';